vives-devbit/git-course/docs/migrating-to-markdown/README.md

 ## Use Tags for versions

 Want to refactor part of your course at the end of the semester?
-Than it is also a good idea to tag the current state of your course.
+Then it is also a good idea to tag the current state of your course.
 This way you will easily find your way back if ever needed.

 ![Tags](./assets/tags.png)